Gassandrid/ewan.my/content/Thoughts/Home Server/Apartment/Global Homelab Management.md

 This project hopes to centralize this all under one git repo on my local computer, where I can manage every configuration file in one place.
 And, when I am done, I can run a new script `sync.sh` to use **rsync** to copy over all the config files to their respective machine, and rebuild.

-This would also make the process of completing the [[Master Homelab Architecture]] overview note a lot easier, and I could use a LLM agent to scrape the relavant info from the repo for that note.
+This would also make the process of completing the [[Master Homelab Architecture]] overview note a lot easier, and I could use a [[Large Language Model|LLM]] agent to scrape the relavant info from the repo for that note.
 Would still have to make the main [[Whiteboard.excalidraw]] diagram myself though.

 ## A Rough Idea